solid-lines/dhis2-metadata-checkers/README.md

 # check_programIndicators_without_expression.py
 This script checks if a program indicator has a expression.

+# check_programRuleActions_duplicate.py
+This script checks if in a program rule variable there are progrm rule actions duplicated.

 # check_programRules_boolean.py
 This script checks if the program rule variable that appears in '!#{prv}' has boolean/true_only type.